Crash Bandicoot: Warped: Development

-The soundtrack of the game was produced by Mark Mothersbaugh and composed by Josh Mancell of Mutato Muzika.
-The sound effects were created by Mike Gollum, Ron Horwitz and Kevin Spears of Universal Sound Studios.
-Clancy Brown voiced the dual role of Doctor Neo Cortex and Uka Uka, while Brendan O'Brien voiced the dual role of Doctor N. Gin and Tiny the Tiger.
-Additionally, Michael Ensign voiced Doctor Nefarious Tropy, William Hootkins voiced Dingodile and Mel Winkler voiced Aku Aku.
+Marketing and release

 A small sampling of the game's levels was prominently displayed at Sony's Electronic Entertainment Expo booth in Atlanta, Georgia.
 Crash Bandicoot: Warped was released in North America on November 3, 1998, and in Europe on December 11, 1998.
 The game's release was accompanied by marketing campaigns by Sony and Pizza Hut.
+From March to May 1999, the game was one of five involved in the "Gimme Five" promotion, a campaign by Sony and General Mills that distributed $5 discount coupons toward select PlayStation titles through six leading General Mills breakfast cereals.
 The Japanese version of Crash Bandicoot: Warped was one of the first video games to support the PocketStation, a peripheral that downloads minigames from PlayStation games.
 A playable game demo of the Insomniac Games game Spyro the Dragon is available in the final product and can be accessed by entering a cheat code at the title screen.